Guidelines and Policies

 The CCAC’s general guidelines documents provide guiding principles for the ethical care and use of all animals used for scientific purposes.
 These guidelines streamline information for investigators, animal care committees, facility managers, veterinarians, technicians, and animal care personnel to help facilitate improvement in both the care given to animals and the manner in which experimental procedures are carried out.
 While these apply to all animals in science, more specific information can be found in the CCAC guidelines developed for specific types of animals.

 The guidelines contained within the Guide to Care and Use of Experimental Animals, vol 1, 2nd edition (1993) are currently being revised.
-As the guidelines are updated, they will be removed from this Guide and the new guidelines will be posted on the CCAC website under the appropriate heading.
-Sections still in use are listed within the Guide.
+Sections still in use are indicated in the Guide; however, if more current guidelines exists on the CCAC website, they supersede any related information appearing in the Guide.